dougbutner/web-4/README.md

 # Time-issued cryptocurrency (Time Tokens)

 Time tokens may be offered or directly distributed to users' wallets periodically.
 They work by hashing a unique personal identifier (address) with a time identifier, **linking each token to a person and a span of time**.
+This information can be stored on the token, like a non- or semi-fungible token, or be metadata that is later compiled by the system by reading a tx memo or other transaction history of the wallet/account.

 ## The Gears of Time Tokens

 Time tokens rely on the following concepts:
  1. **Time Tokens**
-	 Individuals may claim time-limited tokens at given intervals, which represent that interval.
-Only **one time token can represent the one interval and individual**, and one individual can't hold another's time tokens.
+	 Individuals may claim time-limited tokens at given intervals, which represent that interval and themselves.
+Only **one time token can exist with one interval and wallets**, and one individual can't hold another's time tokens.
 	 These tokens provide the user with a function or action.
 The action burns the token, which may cause some change in the state of a system, such as minting another token, registering a vote, or any other action.
 Thus, **each time token is unique yet semi-fungible**.
-Time tokens can also be checked for freshness when needed, for example a user may have to use a certain time period's token to cast a vote in an election, which SHOULD also exclude that particular time token from all other functions.
+Time tokens can also be checked for freshness when needed, for example a user may have to use a certain time period's token to cast a vote in an election, which should also exclude that particular time token from all other election.

  2. **Time Unit**
-A time unit is an time interval that is a sub- or superset of a timestamp.
+A time unit is a time interval that is a sub- or superset of a timestamp.
 This means that a time unit is some amount (or fraction) of seconds.
-Each time token MUST be the only one in existence stamped with a particular time unit for each user (wallet).
+Each time token MUST be the only one in existence stamped with a particular **time unit** and **account/wallet** (requires both).

  2. **Time Faucet**
 A time faucet is a smart contract that offers any qualified account EXACTLY one time token per unit of time passed since their last faucet.
 This can be an active faucet; requiring some action by the recipient, or a passive faucet; automatically sending the cryptocurrency to the user.